 In this section, we discuss DME you must rent.
-As a member of MeridianComplete (Medicare-Medicaid Plan), you usually will not own DME, no matter how long you rent it.
-Even if you had the DME for up to 12 months in a row under Medicare before you joined our plan, you will not own the equipment.
+As a member of MeridianComplete, you usually will not own DME, no matter how long you rent it.

 In certain limited situations, we will transfer ownership of the DME item to you.
 Call Member Services to find out about the requirements you must meet and the papers you need to provide.